-2.5 Payment of NISEP Funding for Approved Schemes
+2.5 Payment of NISEP Funding

-Funding for approved schemes will be paid to the Primary Bidders every three months in arrears, during the relevant scheme year, upon receipt of valid and undisputed invoices and satisfactory evidence of work completed e.g. postcodes of properties, confirmation from beneficiaries that work has been completed and confirmation of internal processes for insuring that work has been completed as approved.
+Funding will be paid to primary bidders undertaking approved schemes using the following method:

+i.
+Payments to be made every month in arrears, during the relevant scheme year, upon receipt of valid and undisputed claims for reimbursement and satisfactory evidence of work completed e.g. postcodes of properties and